 Codenames is a very popular board game and can be added to your list of Thanksgiving virtual games, thanks to an online version that the whole family can play together.

-Two players from opposite teams have access to a card that reveals which cards will give their team points, and which item will self-destruct the board and immediately grant the round to the other team.
+Two players from opposite teams can access a card that reveals which cards will give their team points and which item will self-destruct the board and immediately grant the round to the other team.

-Each player has a teammate that is not aware of which cards are right and wrong, and must be guided through the map by their team member.
+Each player has a teammate who is unaware of which cards are right and wrong and must be guided through the map by their team member.

 The team member who sees the board in full will provide clues such as ‘music, three,’ meaning that there are three cards that share the theme of music, and their team member has to guess which three items line up with that category.